 A freebee from Margaret Atwood, also on Masterclass.

-Unfortunately, I had to drop my Scrivener subscription.
-But I find OneNotes just as good.
+Scrivener is pretty cheap and a one-off payment.
+But I find OneNotes a great free alternative for organising ideas.
 I created a new notebook for each WIP with tabs for notes and ideas, outlines, feedback, characters, word building etc. Each tab has multiple pages with the different versions of my outlines, different characters with full descriptions and inspiration images, and feedback by chapter or beta version depending on how I have received it.

 OneNotes is also available on Windows (obviously), Android, and Apple devices.
 I haven’t checked if it’s on Linux, but you can access it through most browsers, including Firefox, so you can basically access it anywhere.